 Active Volcanoes In The Ring Of Fire

-Most of the active volcanoes on the Ring of Fire are found on its western edge.
-Krakatoa is an island volcano in Indonesia.
+Most of the active volcanoes on the Ring of Fire are found on its western edge. is an volcano in Indonesia.
 The country of Indonesia is a group of islands between South Asia and Australia.
-Under Krakatoa, the denser Australian Plate is slipping beneath the Eurasian Plate.
+Under Krakatoa, the Australian Plate is slipping beneath the Eurasian Plate.

 Mount Fuji is Japan's tallest and most famous mountain.
 It is also a volcano.
-Mount Fuji sits at a "triple junction," where three tectonic plates come together.
+Mount Fuji sits at a "," where three tectonic plates come together.

 Popocatépetl is one of the most dangerous volcanoes in the Ring of Fire.
 The mountain is one of Mexico's busiest volcanoes.
 It has erupted 15 times since 1519.